github18122021/Age_Finder/README.md

 # Age Calculator

-This Age Calculator is a simple React application designed to calculate the age of a person based on their date of birth and a selected date.
-It provides accurate age calculations in years, months, days, hours, minutes, and seconds.
+This Age Calculator is a simple React application built inside Next.js.
+It is designed to calculate the age of a person based on their date of birth and a selected date, providing accurate age calculations in years, months, days, hours, minutes, and seconds.

 ## Features